 Staying calm before premature birth

 You might feel confused or overwhelmed in the lead-up to the birth.
-Use your normal ways of staying relaxed and calm.
+Here are some strategies that can help you stay calm:

-Positive thoughts are another way to calm down – for example, try thinking about your baby in a calm, loving and positive way.
+- Focus on positive thoughts – for example, try thinking about your baby in a calm, loving and positive way.

-Ask for help if you need it.
-If you have a family member or friend who you can trust to listen to you, make time to spend with that person.
+- Ask for help if you need it.
+You can talk to a family member or friend who you trust to listen to you.
 You can also talk to your doctor or midwife.